kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 ### The Finnish Red Cross

-*   Finnish Red Cross (SPR) crisis helpline at [0800 100 200](tel:+358800100200) from 9 to 21.
+*   Finnish Red Cross (FRC) crisis helpline at [0800 100 200](tel:+358800100200) from 9 to 21.
-*   More information from [SPR announcement](https://www.punainenristi.fi/uutiset/20201025/punainen-risti-avaa-auttavan-puhelimen-vastaamon-asiakkaiden-tueksi). (currently only in Finnish)
+*   More information from [FRC announcement](https://www.punainenristi.fi/uutiset/20201025/punainen-risti-avaa-auttavan-puhelimen-vastaamon-asiakkaiden-tueksi). (currently only in Finnish)

 ### City of Helsinki provides help for residents around the clock